 THE FIRST TO KNOW

-The First to Know is a book written by TFTK’s principal consultant, Dr Lida Hujić, where the foundation for 'the first to know' approach was laid.
-This book covers the 90s and 00s by comparative analysis.
+The First to Know is the first book, where the foundation for 'the first to know' approach was laid.
 It demonstrates how the early adopter market is gradually formed in cycles of reinvention over a decade period.
+Through a comparative analysis of the 1990s and 2000s, with a nod to the 1960s (the ‘homeland of hip’), it ends with a hunch about the correlation between the 7th year of any decade and the tipping point.
 It is fully illustrated with case studies, tracing a trend from an embryo of a grassroots movement where an idea is born, in stages of its evolution, towards the corporate boardroom.
 Insider connections with trend-setters - and access to this desirable but difficult to reach universe for outsiders - inspired the story.
-The book is brought to life with films.
+The book is brought to life with video clips made out of original footage.
+Available on Amazon or via Central Books.

 If you'd like a little bit more information to help you consider how this might work for your Brand or Business, click here to get in touch.